strongloop/strongloop.com2/_posts/2018-12-15-the-journey-to-extensible-request-body-parsing.md

    }
    ```

 Please note that built-in body parsers shipped in `@loopback/rest` are also registered in the same way by `RestComponent`.
 They are invoked after other parsers by default.

 ## Customize Request Body Parsers

 As we use `Context` to glue `RequestBodyParser` extension point with its extensions, it's easy to achieve the following tasks.

-- Add a new body parser
+- Add a new body parser.
-- Replace an existing body parser
+- Replace an existing body parser.
-- Disable/remove an existing body parser
+- Disable/remove an existing body parser.

 See [Extending request body parsing](https://loopback.io/doc/en/lb4/Extending-request-body-parsing.html) for more details and examples.